hagenbuch/php-db-backup/README.md

 - Also the use of "exec" and shell commands in your webspace might be restricted.
 Don't be disappointed if it doesn't work.
 - Make sure you script on the webserver can not be executed or read by anyone else.
 I can't give you exact hints how to do it, depends very much on your webhoster.

+## Room for improvement

+Could be adapted to use a public webroot folder even for the database files but then, the webserver would have to be configured accordingly (.htaccess for Pacahe)

 ## License

 MIT License